Invited Choir Ensembles

 2. The ensemble must represent a school located in the State of Texas.

-3. The director must have taught the ensemble a minimum of three years and must submit examples from at least two or three different academic years to be chosen from 2020-21, 2021-22 or 2022-23.
+3. The director must have taught the ensemble a minimum of three years and must submit examples from at least two different academic years to be selected from 2022-23, 2023-24 or 2024-25.

-One recording must be from 2022-2023 and one recording must be an A Capella (unaccompanied) performance.
+One recording must be from 2024-25 and one recording must be an A Cappella (unaccompanied) performance.

 4. A choir will not be eligible if there is a change of directors between the time of entry and the time of the TMEA performance.
 The director must notify the State Vocal Chair if a change occurs.